dajaco81/python-rfid/README.md

 ## Recovering after USB reconnects

 macOS can take a while to wake USB–serial adapters after they are unplugged.
-Use the included helper to toggle the control lines and nudge the reader without touching any cables:
+The GUI now retries the connection every second and toggles DTR/RTS each time so the reader comes back as soon as the adapter does.
+You can also use the included helper to nudge the reader manually without touching any cables:

 ```bash
 python kick_port.py         # auto-detects the first USB serial port
 python kick_port.py /dev/tty.usbserial-FTXYZ  # or specify a port
 ```

-The GUI now also asserts and drops DTR/RTS when connecting and disconnecting to speed up reconnection.
+The worker thread asserts and drops DTR/RTS when connecting and disconnecting to speed up reconnection.

 ### Console output